AI-In-Games/PDDL-Parser/src/PDDLParser/README.md

 The parser uses ANTLR 4 to generate lexer and parser code from the grammar file.
 Generated files are placed in two locations:

 1. `obj/Debug/netstandard2.1/` - Used during .NET compilation
-2. `Generated/` - Pre-generated files for Unity import (no ANTLR dependency needed)
+2. `Generated/` - Pre-generated files for Unity import (requires ANTLR runtime DLL)

-The build process automatically cleans local file paths from generated files to keep them portable.
+The build process automatically copies generated files to the `Generated/` folder.

 ## Adding PDDL Features